nirtamir2/talks/2025-06-25/src/slides.md

 <!--
 Thank you for your time!
 The slides are available at nirtamir.com
-And I highly recommend checking out effect.website - the docs are excellent.
 I'm happy to answer questions after the talk or you can reach me through my website.
 -->